Skip to main content

 DIDLite

-DIDLite mirrors the peaq DID precompile’s per-attribute records onto every satellite chain.
-Consumers on the satellite resolve any peaq DID account’s attributes (including the locked "peaqID" attribute) without an extra cross-chain hop.
+DIDLite mirrors the peaq DID ’s per-attribute records onto every satellite chain.
+Consumers on the satellite resolve any peaq DID account’s attributes (including the locked "peaqID" attribute) without an extra hop.
 Records are written exclusively by signed batches from the Signer Daemon; consumers only read.

 Public consumer views